Birtik/reminder/README.md

 - Command will send a message into SQS
 - Prepared consumer (for concrete action of this message) will determine a status of day based on all activities and update this value into DynamoDb.

+Another features:
-Not related to the rest but application is also configured to receive content of provided textFile. #S3
+- Application configured to receive content of provided textFile. #S3
+- Application by app:compare command try to provide useful of index.

 ## First Steps
 Setup and start application in dev mode